-Scott Matheny is a U.S. Marine Corps Service-Disabled Veteran.
-He was active duty for six years serving as a Military Policeman.
-Scott did not deploy, but was stationed in multiple areas including Paris Island, Camp Lejeune, Lackland AFB, and the Lexington, KY Military Police Reserves Unit.
+Scott Matheny is a U.S. Marine Corps Service-Disabled Veteran who served in a military occupational specialty as a Military Policeman.
+Scott did not deploy, but was stationed in multiple areas including Paris Island, Camp Lejeune, Lackland AFB, and the Lexington, KY Military Police Reserve Unit.

 Scott states that “serving his country was a great honor.”
 He firmly believes that there is not a greater country on earth that allows us to have the freedoms and opportunities that we share in the United States.
 He says that “he is proud to have played a small part in maintaining those ideals.”